-In this study we will be describing a case of a 31 year old female, Miss Y. Miss Y was diagnosed with an anoxic brain injury post anaesthetic which resulted in spastic quadriplegia and severe cognitive impairment.
+In this report we will be describing a case of a 31 year old female, Miss Y. Miss Y was diagnosed with an anoxic brain injury post anaesthetic which resulted in spastic quadriplegia and severe cognitive impairment.
 Additionally there is bilateral acetabular dysplagia with complete dislocation.

 The anoxic brain injury followed from a cardio respiratory arrest during an eye surgery that Miss Y underwent at an age of 18 months old.
 Presently she has a high level of tetraplegia and is non-communitive.
 She requires a wheelchair (tilt-in-space) for mobility and is dependent on full assistance for mobilising, transfers (predominantly made by ceiling track hoist) and all self-cares and daily activities.